Kentucky Tax Deadline Extension Might Cost You More Money: What to Know

 Kentucky flooding and storms caused the IRS and state to extend the 2025 tax filing deadline.
 But should you file later?

 Are you a Kentucky resident planning to put off your taxes until the extension deadline?
-You may want to reconsider.
+You might want to reconsider.

-Earlier this year, severe storms, straight-line winds, flooding, and landslides ripped through the Commonwealth, resulting in over 1,000 rescues and at least 21 deaths.
+Earlier this year, severe storms, straight-line winds, flooding and landslides ripped through the Commonwealth, resulting in more than 1,000 rescues and at least 21 deaths.
 Thousands of others were without power for several days; hundreds of road closures are still in effect.

-While it may bring little relief, the IRS’ tax deadline extension could help some Kentucky residents complete their federal tax obligations.
-After all, the IRS typically waives interest and penalties on taxes owed by taxpayers in disaster areas.
+While it might bring little relief, the IRS’ tax deadline extension could help some Kentucky residents complete their federal tax obligations.
+The IRS typically waives interest and penalties on taxes owed by taxpayers in disaster areas.

 Sign up for Kiplinger’s Free E-Newsletters